matplotlib/matplotlib/doc/users/interactive_guide.rst

 So far, so good.
 We have the REPL (like the IPython terminal) that lets us interactively send things code to the interpreter and get results back.
-We also have the GUI toolkit that run an event loop waiting for user input and let up register functions to be run when that happens.
+We also have the GUI toolkit that runs an event loop waiting for user input and lets us register functions to be run when that happens.
 However, if we want to do both we have a problem: the prompt and the GUI event loop are both infinite loops that each think *they* are in charge!
 In order for both the prompt and the GUI windows